PipedreamHQ/pipedream/docs/docs/errors/README.md

 ### Event Queue Full

 Workflows have a maximum event queue size when using concurrency and throttling controls.
-If the number of unprocessed events exceeds the maximum queue size, you may encounter an **Event Queue Full** error.
+If the number of unprocessed events exceeds the [maximum queue size](/workflows/events/concurrency-and-throttling/#increasing-the-queue-size-for-a-workflow), you may encounter an **Event Queue Full** error.

-If you need a higher limit, please [reach out to our team](/support/).
+[Professional Tier](/pricing/#professional-tier) users can [increase their queue size up to {{$site.themeConfig.MAX_WORKFLOW_QUEUE_SIZE}}](/workflows/events/concurrency-and-throttling/#increasing-the-queue-size-for-a-workflow) for a given workflow.

 <Footer />